kenhausman/azureiotlabs/IoTHub/README.md

 ## Configure IoT Hub to Archive Messages

-In a later lab, we will use SQL Data Warehouse's Polybase capability to perform analysis on the telemetry coming into IoT Hub.
-Azure Storage will give us a flexible, performant storage location to house the original messages for later ingestion.
+Azure Storage will give us a flexible, performant storage location to house the original messages for further analysis and/or data verification.
 Let's get started...

 ## Create Azure Storage Account